Icinga/get-started-docs/doc/tab-install-icinga.md

 === "RHEL"

-    !!!
-Tip
-        If you have SELinux enabled, the package `icinga2-selinux` is also required.

     The packages for RHEL depend on other packages which are distributed as part of the EPEL repository.

     === "RHEL 8 or Later"